When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?: Measures on the space of generalized connections

 Let consider a smooth principal fiber bundle over $\Sigma$ with a compact connected structure group $G$, and denote by $\con$ the space of smooth connections on this bundle.
 It turns out to be convenient to consider a slightly more general class of functions on $\con$ than the holonomies \eqref{eq1.2}: \begin{defi} A function $c$ depending on connections $A$ on $\Sigma$ just in terms of their holonomies along the edges of a graph, i.e.

-where $c(g_1,\ldots, e_n)$, viewed as a function on $G^n$, is \textit{continuous}, will be called \textit{cylindrical}. \end{defi} Now, to each graph one can define a certain equivalence class $\con_\gamma$ of connections.
-To each of these spaces there is a surjective map $\pi_\gamma:\con\longrightarrow\con_\gamma$.
+where $c(g_1,\ldots, e_n)$, viewed as a function on $G^n$, is \textit{continuous}, will be called \textit{cylindrical}. \end{defi} Now, given a graph $\gamma$, any connection of the principal fiber bundle over $\Sigma$ gives rise to a connection over (the union of) the edges of $\gamma$.
+We denote the space of these connections, modulo gauge transformations that are trivial over the vertices of $\gamma$, as $\con_\gamma$.
+To each of these spaces $\con_\gamma$ there is a surjective map $\pi_\gamma:\con\longrightarrow\con_\gamma$.
 Moreover, these spaces decomposes into the Cartesian product